youmukonpaku1337/powerbox/README.md

 and you should be done!

 # How the fuck is the archive only 60mb?
-because the alpine rootfs is small: only 3mb and the rest is just packages, plus the archive is compressed with gzip
+Because the alpine rootfs is small: only 3mb and the rest is just packages, plus the archive is compressed with gzip

 # Can I run services in it?
-yep, it's set up for that so you don't have to worry about stuff
+Yep, it's set up for that so you don't have to worry about stuff

 # (any other question here)
-the alpine wiki should have all you need
+The alpine wiki should have all you need

-# where can i get the chroot tarball only, instead of a script?
+# Where can I get the chroot tarball only, instead of a script?
 at https://duckykutya.cf/kat/powerbox/powerbox.tar.gz

-# can i run this on my PC?
+# Can I run this on my PC?
 Not yet: the chroot (and the alpishell that the shell downloads) is only for arm64 currently, so maybe on a Pi, but not yet on a pc unless you're gonna emulate.

+# What's the password?
+The default passwords are powerbox for root and powerbox for the powerbox user.